low carb mexican stuffed peppers

 What to serve with These Stuffed Peppers

-- For a low carb meal, I like to serve these Mexican Stuffed Peppers with a classic healthy coleslaw or giant spinach salad with bacon and scallions.
+- For a low carb meal, I like to serve these Mexican Stuffed Peppers with a classic healthy coleslaw or my Mexican coleslaw or giant spinach salad with bacon and scallions.

 - For meals where carbs aren’t too much of a concern, this skillet Mexican street corn is super yummy and really fast to prepare.
 Or I might like to make this Mexican Bean Salad with creamy avocado dressing.